NuclearGandhi/technion_second_brain/Technion/MNF1/MNF1_002 Metal Casting.md

 Typical parts made are aluminum engine blocks, cylinder heads, crank-shafts, brake components, manifolds, and machine bases.

 ## Lost Wax Process
-In the lost was process, typical parts made are mechanical components such as gears, cams, valves, and ratchets; The pattern is made by injecting semisolid or liquid wax or plastic into a metal die in the shape of the pattern, or is made through addive manufacturnig methods.
+In the lost was process, typical parts made are mechanical components such as gears, cams, valves, and ratchets; The pattern is made by injecting semisolid or liquid wax or plastic into a metal die in the shape of the pattern, or is made through ad dive manufacturing methods.
 The pattern is then removed and dipped into a slurry of refractory material.
-Afther this initial coating has dried, the pattern is coated repeatedly to increase its thickness.
+After this initial coating has dried, the pattern is coated repeatedly to increase its thickness.
 The one-piece mold is dried in air and heated to a temperature of $90^{\circ}\pu{C}$ to $175^{\circ}\pu{C}$ for about $\pu{4hrs}$ (depending on the metal to be cast), to drive off the water crystallization (chemically combined water).
 After the metal has been poured and has solidified the mold is broken up and the casting is removed.
 ![[MNF1_002/Screenshot_20240606_120422_Obsidian.jpg|book]]
 >Schematic illustration of investment casting (lost wax process).